Subdivisions of Helsinki: Boroughs

 Helsinki consists of 60 boroughs (Finnish kaupunginosa; Swedish stadsdel).

 Helsinki consists of 60 boroughs (kaupunginosa in Finnish; stadsdel in Swedish).
 The division into boroughs is the official division created by the city council and used for city planning and other similar purposes.
 Most of the boroughs have existed since the 19th century as numbered parts of the city, and official names were assigned to them in 1959.
 Five boroughs (numbers 55 – 59) were annexed on 1 January 2009.

 Today, each borough is identified by both a two-digit number between 01 and 59 and an official name in both Finnish and Swedish (in some cases they may be identical).
-In addition, there is an unnumbered borough called Aluemeri that consists essentially only of outer coastal water that doesn't reach to the coast.
+In addition, there is an unnumbered borough called Aluemeri that consists essentially only of outer coastal water that does not reach to the coast.
 Boroughs are further divided into quarters (osa-alue) and sectors (pienalue), numbered with three and four digits respectively.
 Sectors divide further into individual blocks and properties.